tsgates/arch-wiki-markdown/wiki/HP_Folio_13.md

 you need to add i915.modeset=1 acpi_backlight=vendor to Kernel parameters

-As the brightness adjustment Fn keys don't work, and the laptop defaults to 100% brightness, in order to save power and extend battery life, you may want to reduce the screen brightness at boot up.
+As the brightness adjustment Fn keys don't work [updated: as of kernel 3.10 brightness and other Fn keys do all work], and the laptop defaults to 100% brightness, in order to save power and extend battery life, you may want to reduce the screen brightness at boot up.
 To do so, enter the following into /etc/rc.local: